 The picture to the left is by Constantin Guise.
 Guise lived 1811-1858, so he wasn't an eyewitness to the event.
 It seems as he has copied an old picture of the church, e.g. the one by Feyerabend (top, left), which in turn is probably a copy of a drawing by Büchel.

 Naturally this piracy and destruction of the city's historic painting and tourist attraction caused anger in the rest of the town.
 The council performed hearings, but almost all those who were interrogated told the same story: They had taken home almost nothing, and they had seen almost nobody.

 The inquiry turned to dust, and nobody were punished.

-According to Achilles Burckhardt (who wrote in 1883) the fragments with cardinal, bishop, cripple, mayor and fool disappeared.
+According to Achilles Burckhardt (see external link below) the fragments with cardinal, bishop, cripple, mayor and fool had disappeared by 1883.
 The bishop stil exists (see images below) so he must have reappeared.

-The cardinal to the left is the original cardinal, who were located under the queen, and who made his appearance when the top layers of paint were removed.
-The new kardinal was painted on the patriarch, but this fragment was among the lost ones.
+The cardinal to the left is the original cardinal, who was located under the queen, and who made his appearance when the top layers of paint were removed.
+The new cardinal was painted on the patriarch, but this fragment was among those that were lost by 1883.

 To the right is the herald.
 When the top layers of paint had been removed, one could see that Death's hand used to be placed much higher than it is on the later copies by Merian and Büchel.